ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

   - Key Solution:  Use a single standardized web page for data entry and automatic roll up to the company-wide budget.

+_Note: Similar to ABC, this is hard for companies with poor information systems and very natural for firms with modern information systems._

 ### Budget Lapsing

 __Budget lapsing is a requirement that funds allocated for a particular year